vultrex/OpenAI-Discord-Bot/README.md

 # OpenAI-Discord-Bot
-A discord bot that communicates with OpenAI's API
+A Discord bot that can communicate with OpenAI's API to generate text and images in real time.
+This bot is currently in heavy development so expect some bugs.

+> Full credit goes to [Nathaniel-VFX](https://github.com/Nathaniel-VFX/Discord.js-v14-Command-Handlers) for the command handler